-- ADOPTS BY ABSOLUTE MAJORITY the new Strategic Community Plan 2021-31 to guide the City's strategic direction for the next ten years; - 2.
-As per Regulation 19D of the Local Government (Administration) Regulations 1996, request that the City's Chief Executive Officer: - a) gives local public notice that the plan has been adopted; and - b) publish the plan on the City's official website.
+- ADOPTS BY ABSOLUTE MAJORITY the new Strategic Community Plan 2021-31 to guide the City's strategic direction for the next ten years as shown in Attachment 1; - 2.
+As per Regulation 19D of the Local Government (Administration) Regulations 1996, request that the City's Chief Executive Officer: - a) Gives local public notice that the plan has been adopted; and - b) Publish the plan on the City's official website.